mui/material-ui/docs/data/joy/components/link/link.md

 ## With Card

 To create an accesible card, we recommend to use the `Link` to be the card's title and specify `overlay` prop to expand the clickable area to the whole card.
-This way the card is visually focusable while preserving the correct semantic.
+This way the card can be visually focused while preserving the correct semantic.

 {{"demo": "LinkCard.js"}}